RobolinkInc/doc-v2/docs/codrone-edu/blockly/01-Flight-Commands/04-hover.md

 ---

 ![hover image](hover.PNG)
-Has the drone hover for a specified amount of seconds.
+Has the CoDrone EDU hover in place for a specified amount of time.

 ##### Parameters
 **seconds**: any integer (from -infinity to +inifnity)

 ##### Returns